 - Factory cruise control

-On the Caddy, with its steel engine, steel transmission, dual steel exhausts etc, I can remove ~700 lbs in gas-power parts, so the difference is only 350 lbs.
-The original car already comes in at 5,000 lbs, so the frame & suspension will never notice the difference (and I still end up less than a chevy suburban :-).
-This way the project becomes a bolt-on conversion, not a redo-the-whole-car conversion, and I can make sure the original car maintains its value.
+On the Caddy, with its steel engine, steel transmission, dual steel exhausts etc, removing the gas-power parts means losing ~700 lbs in gas-power parts, so the difference is only 300 lbs.
+The original car already comes in at 5,100 lbs so the frame & suspension etc will never even notice the difference, and the overall weight still ends up less than a chevy suburban :-).
+By going with this car, the project becomes a bolt-on conversion, not a let’s-redo-the-whole-entire-car conversion.
+By making it bolt-on, I even can make sure the original car maintains its value.